 Page one: parts of a plant.
-Look at the page, and talk about each part of the plant, and how it helps the plant grow.
+Look at the page, and talk about each part of the plant and how it helps the plant grow.
 Roots grow underground and take up nutrients and water from the soil around it to feed the plant.
-The stem supports the plant, and brings water and minerals to other parts.
-The leaves exchange co2 for oxygen, and photosynthesize chlorophyll.
-The flowers produce pollen and nectar for bees and other pollenating insects, and then produce the seed so the plant can have babies.
+The stem supports the plant and brings water and minerals to other parts.
+The leaves exchange CO2 for oxygen and photosynthesize chlorophyll.
+The flowers produce pollen and nectar for bees and other pollinating insects and then produce the seed so the plant can have babies.

 Pages four and five: My observations.
 The journaling component of this project helps keep your kids engaged throughout the growing process, helps them remember the information they’ve learned, and helps them sharpen their observational skills.
 They may learn more from this portion than the others combined!

 Page six: Conclude your plant growing experiment by writing quick notes about what they learned and reiterating the parts of the plant.

 Pages seven and eight: You don’t have to wait until the end to use these!
 Any time your child feels like it, he or she can use these coloring sheets to reinforce the growing process.
 This is part of what makes this science project fun because coloring feels like play time while they’re coloring pages depicting what they just learned.

 And while you’re here, don’t forget to go check out our spring break screen time rules printable.
 Your kids probably won’t like that one as much. ????

 Get Your Garden Cheat Sheets!